Prison abolition

-Prison abolition is a movement that, in contrast to prison reform, seeks to abolish prisons as an institution.
+Prison abolition is a movement that seeks to abolish prisons as an institution.
+Unlike prison reform, prison abolition aims to establish a criminal justice system that avoids the use of detention entirely.
+Supporters commonly advocate for a restorative justice approach that aims to rehabilitate criminals, as opposed to retributive justice, which aims to punish the criminal in proportion to the crime.

+Prison abolitionists often advocate major structural changes to prevent crime at the societal level by addressing its root causes.
+According to this view, crime is a consequence of societal issues such as racism and poverty.

+The prison abolition movement in the United States formed in part as a response to the 1971 Attica Prison riot, which drew attention to the inhumane conditions common in prisons.
+High profile activists, most notably Angela Davis, brought the issue of prison abolition to some attention, though it has been largely restricted to left-wing, academic circles.
+Interest surged following the 2020 murder of George Floyd and the civil unrest that followed, which highlighted racial disparities in the criminal justice system.

+Arguments

 Instead of viewing the violence, discrimination, and other harms caused by prisons as an aberration, abolitionists believe that these factors are inherent in the system itself and cannot be fixed with reforms.
 Based on new evidence, several abolitionists have argued that "much of what reformists claim is wrong with the criminal punishment system—such as high rates of recidivism, severe racial disparities, and extreme obstacles to reintegration—is in fact intrinsic to the logic of how it is intended to work and that it is inherently and purposively stacked against the interests of the poor, minorities, and marginalized groups".
 Arguments in favor of prison abolition include its high financial cost, impact on families, and the suffering inflicted on prisoners.

 Activists Ruth Wilson Gilmore and James Kilgore explain that their abolitionist convictions are derived from years of working in and observing prisons.
-One argues that it's their "basic moral orientation that human beings should not be kept in cages".
-Abolitionists challenge all of the conventional justifications for imprisonment, citing lack of evidence for the effect of prison on incapacitating, deterring, or rehabilitating offenders, that prison improves public safety and reduces crime.
+Abolitionists challenge all of the conventional justifications for imprisonment, citing lack of evidence for the effect of prison on incapacitating, deterring, or rehabilitating offenders; as well as for improving public safety and reducing crime.
 They argue that the harms from crime can be addressed in other ways, ranging from wide-ranging societal reform to eliminate many of the causes of crime, to restorative justice.
 Prison abolition is often described as utopian, both in a positive and negative sense.